 Stage 3: The vehicle is highly automated.
 For example, it can change lanes independently.
 However, the driver must potentially still be able to take over the vehicle manually at any time.

-Stage 4: The vehicle is fully automated and controls itself automatically.
-The driver only has to intervene in emergencies.
+Stage 4: The vehicle is fully automated and controls itself.
+The driver only needs to intervene in emergencies.

-Stage 5: The vehicle steers independently.
-Only the system start and target setting are still carried out by the driver.
+Stage 5: The vehicle steers autonomously.
+Only the system start as well as the target setting are still carried out by the driver.

 Sensor technology for autonomous driving

 Before the ideas about autonomously driving vehicles can be turned into reality, countless hours in the laboratory, millions of test kilometres on the traffic routes and complex test routines are necessary.
-For many years, Kaiser has been developing so-called test adapters precisely for this area in order to deliver the raw data of the various sensors (camera, radar, lidar) at "high speed" to the computer centres of the test vehicles.
+For many years, Kaiser has been developing so-called test adapters precisely for this area in order to deliver the raw data of the various sensors (camera, radar, lidar) at "high speed" to the test vehicles' computer centres.